AndriiZhabrovets/ScriptScribe-TALIT/design-document.md

 ### Moving axes

-This is the main issue which I assume will require a long time to find a good soulution to it.
-Despite of that, after several sketches and assumptions I came to a conclusion that the mechanism will have to move the axes with rubber bands.
-The main reason for choosing this solution is the stability and percisions of a such solution.
+This is the main problem and I suspect it will take a long time to find a good solution.
+Nevertheless, after several sketches and assumptions, I have come to the conclusion that the mechanism will have to move the axes with rubber bands.
+The main reason for choosing this solution is the stability and precision of such a solution.

-The smallest axis which is responsible for lifting up and lowering down the "pen" can be considered rather special due to the fact that it does not need a stepper motor which may save some costs.
+The smallest axis, which is responsible for raising and lowering the "pen", can be considered quite special because it does not need a stepper motor, which can save some costs.

 ### Time Plan